 Gold Street Park (Francisco Way)

-A small, landscaped community park in South Freo.
-Walk up Gold Street from South Terrace or catch the Blue Cat Bus.
+A small, landscaped community park in South Freo; just walk-up Gold Street from South Terrace.
 Although small, it does have a great swing set for the kids.

 Our Park - Everybody’s Park (Pearse and Jackson Street)